 ELI pick-up service for bus or train arrival in Tuscaloosa

-If you plan to arrive in Tuscaloosa by bus or train on one of the official arrival days, the ELI will pick you up at the bus or train station and take you to the Super 8 Hotel (see information below).
+If you plan to arrive in Tuscaloosa by bus or train on the official arrival day, the ELI will pick you up at the bus or train station and take you to the Super 8 Hotel or dorm (see information below).
 There is no charge for this service.
 If you arrive in Tuscaloosa on a different day, however, ELI pick-up service is not available.
 If you arrive during office hours, you should contact the ELI office to determine where you should go.
 If the ELI office is closed, you should take a taxi (see below) to the Super 8 Hotel on McFarland Blvd.

 Super 8 Hotel in Tuscaloosa

 Some ELI students stay at the Super 8 Hotel for 1 or 2 nights when they first arrive in Tuscaloosa.
 If you stay at the Super 8, an ELI representative will meet you in the hotel lobby at 7:45 AM on the first day of the session to take you to the ELI.
 After you arrive on campus, you will take the ELI Placement Exam that morning.
 In the afternoon we will assist you with on-campus housing and take you shopping.

 Tuscaloosa, Alabama 35405

 Taxi service in Tuscaloosa

 If you need transportation in Tuscaloosa when the ELI pick-up service is not available, you may contact the taxi service listed below.
 The approximate cost from Super 8 Hotel to the UA campus is $10 (plus tip).